CSVdB/PACT-code/README.md

   * Likes are called "giving imPACT"
   * When you receive a like, you get PACT coins
 - Add comments on other people's posts
-- Ask people after they did a CoachWorkout, what they think thought of the workout
 - Speed up the tests
 - Allow to cut out a circle out of each picture, to be used instead
   * Then finalize MVP design with Sander
-- Private profile
-  * How much sports did you do?
-In total, this month..
-- Public profile
-  * Private profile minus any editing rights
-  * Add button for friendship request & show status of friendship request
-  * ListParticipants page links to everyone's public profile, including the coach
 - Make it possible to stop being a coach, unfriend, unfollow..
+- Replace dropdowns by a separate page with icons

+Maybe:
+- Ask people after they did a CoachWorkout, what they think thought of the workout
 - Put coming up coach organized workouts at the top of the newsfeed?
-- Replace dropdowns by a separate page with icons
-- Replace "amount" by "duration" in CoachWorkout, remove past CoachWorkouts, and title with difficulty level (beginner-intermediary-expert-`all_levels`)

 Notes:
 - Differences with Strava: